Apex-drive/Apex-drive/README.md

 ## About

-Machine Learning Engineer, 15 years old, based in Russia.
+ML Engineer, 15 years old, based in Russia.
+Building applications with Python.
+Passionate about machine learning and backend development.

 ---